juliajoo/docs/sdk-js.md

 ## Step 1 : Install Node JS

-Follow the step in the followed link : https://nodejs.org/en/download/
+Follow the step in the followed link : [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-## Install the SDK
+## Step 2 : Install the SDK

 If you have already a package.json file, skip to 'Install the javascript SDK'